ESG Questionnaire Response - Ninety One

 Portfolio construction

 In part, portfolio size is determined by a sustainability analysis.
-Sustainability considerations, which inform our fundamental conviction, can potentially influence position sizes.
-Ultimately, we will not own a company where there are sustainability risks that materially affect the investment case, and any increase in such risks will trigger a reassessment of our broader investment position in the company.
+Ultimately, we will not own a company where there are material sustainability risks, and any increase in such risks will trigger a reassessment of our entire investment position in the company.
+We monitor risk, including ESG risks, within the portfolio across various dimensions.
+No bottom-up process can effectively operate in a vacuum: we consider these externalities in-line with other non-stock specific risk factors to be material potential drivers of risk and return in the portfolio, particularly over longer-term time horizons.

 ESG Risk monitoring